UbiquityDotNET/Llvm.NET/src/Samples/Kaleidoscope/Chapter7.1/Kaleidoscope-ch7.1.md

 ---

 >[!WARNING]
-> There is a fatal flaw in the current design of this support for an interactive runtime
+> There is an issue in the current design of this support for an interactive runtime
 > like Kaleidoscope thus far.
 It does NOT allow for re-defining a function.
 Once it is
 > defined, you cannot define it again or an exception or application crash will occur.
 > This is handled in Kaleidoscope by setting an option in the `DynamicRuntimeState` to
 > indicate that redefinition is not supported.
 This is then processed in the AST conversion
 > to produce an error node.
 This reports the redefinition as an error in the input rather
 > then an exception at runtime.
-Hopefully a future variant of this sample will address
-> tracking and removing that.
 See [Special notes for interactive run-times](#special-notes-for-interactive-run-times)
 > for more details.

 # 7. Kaleidoscope: Extreme Lazy JIT